Canop/hu.js/readme.md

 See the source to see how it's done.

-A complex project using hu.js for all svg shape rendering is [Miaou](http://dystroy.org/miaou/static/intro.html).
+hu.js is used for all svg shape building in the open source [Miaou](http://dystroy.org/miaou/static/intro.html) platform.

 # API